Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Tropical K3 surfaces

 \section{Tropical K3 surfaces}

+To discuss tropical K3 surfaces, we recall the definitions of Hessian metrics and (real) Monge-Amp\`ere equations.
+See \cite{Hit97, KS, GS.logI} for details.
+On an affine manifold $B$, a {\it Hessian metric} is a Riemannian metric $g$ on $B$ such that locally for affine coordinate functions $(x_1,\dots,x_n)$, there exists a smooth function $K$ such that $g_{ij} = \frac{\partial^2 K}{\partial x_i \partial x_j}$.
+We say it satisfies {\it Monge-Amp\`ere equation}, or simply a {\it Monge-Amp\`ere metric}, if $\det (\frac{\partial^2 K}{\partial x_i \partial x_j})$ is a constant.

-In our paper, what we mean by \textit{tropical (polarized) K3 surface} is a topological space $B$ homeomorphic to the sphere $S^{2}$ with two integral affine structures on the complement of certain finite points ${\rm Sing}(B)$ and a metric $g$ which is Monge-Amp\`ere for both of the two affine structures on $B\setminus {\rm Sing}(B)$.
+In our paper, what we mean by \textit{tropical K3 surface} is a topological space $B$ homeomorphic to the sphere $S^{2}$ with two integral affine structures on the complement of certain finite points ${\rm Sing}(B)$ and a metric $g$ which is Monge-Amp\`ere for both of the two affine structures on $B\setminus {\rm Sing}(B)$.
 We also assume that the two affine structures are Legendre dual to each other with respect to $g$ in the standard sense in this field (cf.\ e.g.\ \cite{Gross}).
+Such $B\setminus {\rm Sing}(B)$, i.e., with two affine structures and Monge-Amp\`ere metric, is also called Monge-Amp\`ere manifold in \cite{KS}.
 We remark that here we do \textit{not} encode an orientation of $B$, unlike the definition in e.g.\ \cite{HU}.
 In this paper, we follow \cite{Gross} for the definition of affine structure, that is, an isomorphism class of local affine coordinates atlas.
 Studies of such object as tropical version of K3 surfaces are pioneered in well-known papers of Gross-Wilson \cite{GW} and Kontsevich-Soibelman \cite{KS}.